 In Oracle database management, PL/SQL is a procedural language extension to Structured Query Language (SQL).
 The purpose of PL/SQL is to combine database language and procedural programming language.
-The basic unit in PL/SQL is called a block, which is made up of three parts: a declarative part, an executable part, and an exception-building part.
+The basic unit in PL/SQL is called a block and is made up of three parts: a declarative part, an executable part and an exception-building part.

 A PL/SQL program that is stored in a database in compiled form and can be called by name is referred to as a stored procedure.
 A PL/SQL stored procedure that is implicitly started when an INSERT, UPDATE or DELETE statement is issued against an associated table is called a trigger.

 How PL/SQL works

 PL/SQL blocks are defined by the keywords DECLARE, BEGIN, EXCEPTION and END, which divide the block into a declarative part, an executable part and an exception-building part, respectively.
 The declaration section of the block is used to define and initialize constants and variables; if a variable is not initialized, it will default to NULL value.
 Blocks can be nested and submitted to interactive tools, like SQL*Plus.

 PL/SQL is designed to compute and return a single scalar value or a single collection, such as a nested table or VARRAY.
 Users can create their own functions to supplement those provided by Oracle.
 While functions can be used in an SQL statement, procedures cannot.

 Examples of PL/SQL features include cursors, embedded PL/SQL and calling a stored procedure.